ChiSym/pygen/README.md

 #### Milestone 0

-[X] GFI fully implemented for DML with splicing and distribution calls only (no hierarchical addresses)
+[X] fully-functional GFI implementation for DML with splicing and distribution calls only (no hierarchical addresses)

 #### Milestone 1